fewtarius/SimpleDeckyTDP/README.md

 ## Compatibility

-Tested on ChimeraOS, NobaraOS, SteamFork, and Bazzite.
+Tested on [fewtarius](https://github.com/fewtarius), other distributions are not tested.

 Other distros not tested.
-Intel support is experimental and still a work in progress.

-Currently NOT compatible with Nvidia or other discrete GPU systems, this plugin is currently for APUs only
+Currently NOT compatible with Intel or Nvidia, this plugin is currently AMD APUs only

 ## Requirements

-### AMD

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

+Note that ryzenadj is NOT necessary if you plan on using a [ryzenadj override](#custom-tdp-method).

 ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.